needle-mirror/com.unity.sentis/Documentation~/serialize-a-model.md

 # Serialize a Model

 For larger models it is best to use a serialized asset.
-These have the file extension ".sentis"
+These have the file extension `.sentis`.

-## Create a Serialized Assset
+## Create a Serialized Asset

-After you have brought the ONNX file into your asset folder you can click on it.
-In the inspector window, click on the button "Serlialize to StreamingAssets".
-This will create a serialized version of your model and save it to the StreamingAssets folder.
+Once you've imported the ONNX file into your asset folder, you can click on it.
+In the **Inspector** window, click  **Serialize to StreamingAssets**.
+This will create a serialized version of your model and save it in the **StreamingAssets** folder.

 ## Loading a Serialized Asset

 The code to load a serialized model is much the same.
-For example if your model is called "mymodel.sentis" the code is:
+For example if your model is called `mymodel.sentis` the code is:

 ```
-Model model = ModelLoader.Load( Application.streamingAssetsPath + "/mymodel.sentis" );
+Model model = ModelLoader.Load(Application.streamingAssetsPath + "/mymodel.sentis");
 ```

 ## Advantages of using Serialized Models

 Some advantages of using a serialized model are:

 * Saves disk space in your project